Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 Additionally – and with equal importance – we expect that you will learn about your rights and responsibilities as a member of the Dartmouth community.
 A simple introduction to those rights and responsibilities is this: you have the right to learn, grow, and experiment here.
 You also have the responsibility to engage in these pursuits in a way that does not come at the cost of others.

-By engaging with the New Student Orientation Canvas site over the summer (beginning soon!) and then the in-person New Student Orientation programs with your new classmates, you will learn – together – what it means to be a member of our community and contribute to what is best about Dartmouth.
+By engaging with the New Student Orientation online Canvas site* over the summer and then the in-person New Student Orientation programs with your new classmates and Orientation Leaders, you will learn – together – what it means to be a member of our community and contribute to what is best about Dartmouth.
 And soon you, too, will be a very important part of “what is best about Dartmouth.”

 top